Isabel Nicholas: Career

-From the 1950s onwards she developed a series of paintings based on the Essex countryside.
-Existential rather than pastoral, they responded to environmentalist publications such as Rachel Carson's Silent Spring.
-The last of these, Migrations, embed bird and animal motifs in timeless settings.
+The last of her series of paintings based on the Essex countryside, Migrations, embedded bird and animal motifs in timeless settings.
 The extraordinary brushwork and relief effects developed over a life-time of drawing in close association with sculptors, was combined with a new potency of colour and epic scale.
 Swathes of yellow evoke the deserts of pre-history and post-history, as well as the very immediate issue of the fields of oil seed rape that were appearing in the 1970s.